 With Queen Victoria's retreat from public life, Edward was allowed to represent her at official state events, but not given any responsibility in political matters.
 He took his seat in the House of Lords as the Duke of Cornwall, but had few or no administrative duties.
 As a result, he spent much of his time on the London social scene, eating, drinking, gambling and acquiring a reputation as a playboy.

 All this changed on January 22, 1901, when Queen Victoria died.
-Crowned King Edward VII in August 1902, Edward had been the longest heir apparent (59 years) in British history.
+Crowned King Edward VII in August 1902, Edward had been the longest heir apparent (59 years) in British history (that record has now been surpassed by Prince Charles.)
 Upon ascending the throne, he threw himself into his new role with energy and enthusiasm and restored the sparkle to the monarchy.
 His effusive personality and likable character soon won over much of the British population.
 Edward used his fluency in French and German to shuttle across Europe and meet with major heads of state.
 He helped negotiate the Triple Entente between Britain, France and Russia, which played an important role in World War I. Following the Boer War (1899-1902), he played an active role in reforming the military, pressing for an army medical service and the building of the modern Dreadnought battleships.

 The Edwardian period (1901-1910) was seen as the golden age for the upper class in Britain.
 Though the rigid British class system held firm, rapid industrialization increased economic opportunity, creating conditions that allowed for more social mobility, and with it, more social change.
 There was a rise in socialism and attention to the plight of the poor as well as a push for women's voting rights.
 Domestically, Edward did not support women's suffrage nor attempts to redistribute wealth through taxes.
 Despite this, he was very popular with most of the British people.